valq7711/upytl/README.md

 ## Putting it all together
 Now that we have seen power of `Components` and how they interact with `Templates` and how both can facilitate the use of `Slots` to provide maximum flexibilty and functionality lets take a look at a typical use case.

 Our application will consist of a number of `Pages`.
 Each `Page` will consist of a number of distinct `Components`.
 In our case lets have a Header/Navbar, Notification area, a Body (which dsiplays the page content) and a footer.
-Pretty much that standard anatomy of a page.
+Pretty much the standard anatomy of a page.

 So far we have created a `Notify` component, a `NavBar` component and the `Body` or `Content` will be whatever we want it to be.
-So lets create a HTLPage componet with uses all the above.
+So lets create a HTMLPage component which ties all this together.

 ```Python
 ## file my_components.py